zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 For most VDI deployments, we recommend you deploy Teams using per-machine installation.
 To update to the latest Teams version, start with the uninstall procedure followed by latest Teams version deployment.

 For Teams AV optimization in VDI environments to work properly, the thin-client device must have access to the internet.
 If internet access isn't available at the thin-client device, optimization startup won't be successful.
-This means that the user is in a non-optimized media state.
+This means that the user is in a nonoptimized media state.

 ### Dedicated persistent setup